blongworth/hgis/README.md

 ```

 Running `make` will download the NOSAMS results files if a connection to
-the NOSAMS file server is available. `make` will eventually run the
+the NOSAMS file server is available.
+This currently uses an absolute
+path to the server of `/mnt/shared/USAMS/Results`.
+This should be
+converted to a URL, but until then, modify `RES_DIR` in `Makefile` to
+match it’s location on your system. `make` will eventually run the
 analysis scripts as well.

 ## Functions